HackSheffield/workshops-spring-2018/README.md

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/HackSheffield/workshops-2018)

+NOTE: If you start typing in the window, it will automatically 'remix' it and stop following.
+If that happens, just come back to [glitch.com/edit/#!/hs-2018s-workshops](https://glitch.com/edit/#!/hs-2018s-workshops).

 ### On your own machine

 If you'd prefer to run it on your own machine, that's easy - only a few prerequisites.